lesterlimjj/tp/docs/UserGuide.md

 Input restriction:
 * The search is case-insensitive.
 * `TAG` must be between 2 and 30 characters long and can only contain letters, numbers, apostrophes, spaces, periods, hyphens, underscores, plus, and ampersands.
-The tag cannot be blank and must not already exist.
+* The tag cannot be blank and must already exist.

+> ⚠️ **Note:** Each new search command will override the results of the previous search.
+For example, if you perform a `searchListingTag` followed by another `searchOwnerListing`, only the results from the second `searchOwnerListing` will be applied to all data.
+The filters do not stack.

 Example:
-* `searchPersonTag t/gym t/pet-friendly` returns all persons who have both `gym` and `pet-friendly` tags.
+* `searchPersonTag t/gym t/pet-friendly` returns all persons **who have at least one property preference that contains ALL the specified tags (`gym` and `pet-friendly`)**.

 Result:
 * Before